alexander-ding/nn-flowchart/README.md

 # Neural Net Flowchart

+## Overview

+Tired of writing code to experiment with your neural networks and figuring out shapes or even having a sense of what's going on in your model?
+NN Flowchart provides an intuitive visual interface to drag-and-drop layers, edit architectures, and test your changes by training them on cloud.
+Besides being a great playground to test out simple architectures, it is a also a good learning tool to see the differences between design choices you make.

 ## Getting Started

 This codebase uses two servers: a Flask server for the backend API and a React-based frontend (which, after it is built, can be deployed by any static server).